Some links in this post may be affiliate links

 Gasteria inflorescence

-Gasteria's inflorescence is also unique with their curved, stomach-shaped flowers hanging from inclined racemes (the oldest flowers are borne towards the base and newest flowers are produced as the shoot grows, with no predetermined growth limit).
+The inflorescence in Gasteria is unique with their curved, stomach-shaped flowers hanging from inclined racemes; the oldest flowers are borne towards the base and newest flowers are produced as the shoot grows, with no predetermined growth limit.

 This characteristic inflorescence has given this genus its name Gasteria.
 "Gaster" is Latin for stomach.
 The plant only flowers when mature after about 2-4 years.

-The leaves in Gasteria plants may be warty like in Gasteria verrucosa or smooth like in Gasteria maculata.
+Ox-tongue Plant leaves may be warty like in Gasteria verrucosa or smooth like in Gasteria maculata.
 The color of leaves in Gasteria vary from dark-green to light-green.
 Some are spotted with light shades of green or grey-green.
 Many hybrids have been developed like, Gasteria bicolor which features thick, flat leaves with striped patterns.
-Take a look at these popular Gasteria succulents ideal for indoor growing.

-Gasteria Plants are non-toxic to both humans and pets.
-They are among the pet-friendly plants you can grow in the home.
+No. Gasteria are non-toxic to both humans and pets.
+Lawyer's Tongue Plants are safe for cats, dogs and other pets in the home.

 Gasteria genus is closely related to the genera Aloe and Haworthia.
 The species of these genera are known to hybridise relatively easily with each other.